LitzN/hennastyles/README.md

 - __Heading and intro__ thanks the user for their purchase and confirms the email their order confirmation has been sent to.
 - __Order summary__ shows all the order details including the order number, date, products purchased, delivery information and billing information.
-- __Back to shop or community buttons__ guides the user to other parts of the site they can explore.
+- __Back to shop or community buttons__ guide the user to other parts of the site they can explore.
 - If users have logged in when making purchases they will be able to access old order confirmations through their profile page, they are alerted through a toast that they are viewing a previous order.
 A link to go back to their profile page is also provided for these users.